St John Ambulance (England): Emergency Ambulance Crew (EAC)

-Emergency Ambulance Crew (EAC) is the highest clinical role available to volunteers in St John Ambulance and is the minimum qualification required to crew an emergency ambulance for the charity.
-EAC training, open only to existing volunteers, takes the form of a 30 day training program delivered in a blended modular format over six months.
+Emergency Ambulance Crew (EAC) is the minimum qualification required to crew an emergency ambulance for the charity and currently the highest clinical role available to non-registrants.
+EAC training, open only to existing volunteers, takes the form of a 30-day training program delivered in a blended modular format over six months.
 Once qualified, EACs must spend a minimum of twelve months as Newly Qualified Emergency Ambulance Crew (NQEAC) with restrictions on crewing combinations before being allowed to practice autonomously.
 EACs are required to volunteer a minimum of 240 hours each year to demonstrate ongoing clinical exposure.

 EAC is intended to be a clinical role similar to that of a Technician or AAP, with EACs working both on events and providing NHS 999 support on an ad-hoc basis.
 When deployed by St John Ambulance at events, EAC crews are equipped and deployed in the same manner as an AAP/EMT, including the same medications formulary and scope of practice.